 Halloween is also a great time of year to hike as the leaves usually still have some color and the temperature is crisp but not cold.
+You may even run into people hiking in costumes, or a jack-o-lantern pumpkin on the trail.

 And if you dip into the candy stash early and chuck a few fun-size Snickers in your backpack… well, we won’t tell.